jqwik-team/jqwik/docs/user-guide.md

 - BigInteger generation now supports numbers outside long range
 - Property.seed is now of type String
   <p/>_This is an incompatible API change!_
+- Property methods without @ForAll parameters are now also tried as many times as specified by `tries` parameter.

 ### 0.8.5